Differences between high school and university

 New to AUT?
 Get set up for studying

-If you’re not sure what to expect, you might also find the links below useful to get started.
+If you’re not sure what to expect, these links are a good place to start.

 University language explained